 Heather attended college in New York and earned a degree in Graphic Design/Advertising Technology.
 She worked in New York for a sign company for 12 years before relocating to Myrtle Beach in 2000.
 While raising two daughters, Heather and husband Rob own and operate a ceramic tile business.
 Her oldest daughter Jaime, lives in Charleston, and youngest daughter Nicole, recently graduated from Coastal Carolina University.
 We are so blessed to have Heather as part of the CFPAA family.
 She is like a mom to all of us, and she never lets things get to her.
 She is a role model for all of us at CFPAA.
 She has truly been priceless, and we hope she will be around CFPAA for a long time.

-Heather currently serves as the General Manager of CFPAA.
+Heather currently serves as the Pro Tem General Manager of CFPAA.

-Ms. Stephanie Cappello has a degree from New York University in Drama/Musical Theater.
+Ms. Stephanie Cappello is an Independent Contractor for CFPAA.
+She has a degree from New York University in Drama/Musical Theater.
 She attended Tisch School of the Arts and spent four years at the Lee Strasberg Institute of Film and Television (method acting!).
 When she graduated, she taught Drama at a Theater camp and had her own private piano students for thirteen years before moving to Myrtle Beach.
 Some of Stephanie's performance credits include:

 Joey and Maria's Italian Wedding for Laugh Out Loud Productions; Ophelia in Hamlet for NYU; Juliet in Romeo and Juliet for NYU; Babe in Pajama Game for NYU; performed in Sarah McLachlan's Lilith Fair; performed in Elbow Room for Barry Walters Productions; performed as Teresa in Italian-American Reconciliation; appeared on the Ellen Degeneres Show and Roseanne.

 MaryCait Jones has been dancing since she was 3 years old.
 Her passion grew and evolved until she owned her own studio in Pennsylvania.
 While in high school, she was the choreographer for the first-year High School licensing performance of Les Miserables for New York producer Cameron Mackintosh.
 MaryCait has achieved an Associates degree in Small Business Management along with completing teacher training with Dance Masters of America.
 Ultimately owning her own studio, she has taught all age groups and levels, from the mini’s to adult advanced classes.
 She has vast experience in teaching ballet, tap, jazz, modern, contemporary, acro and stretch.
 MaryCait has performed with dancers from the Alvin Ailey Dance Theater and the Martha Graham Dance Company while performing around the New Jersey, Pennsylvania and New York area.
-MaryCait loves to share her passion for dance and is very excited to join the award winning CFPAA!
+MaryCait heads up and directs our annual Miniz Holidayz Exhibition at CFPAA.

 Chelsea Ashton-Waters is a teacher, choreographer and equity performer who has danced commercially across the U.S..
 Originally from Richardson, TX, Chelsea pursued her passion for dance at Oklahoma City University.
 At OCU, Chelsea was a member of the American Spirit Dance Company and a featured performer in their Student Choreography Show all four years, as well as being an Audition Studio Manager at OCU and an Intern at Oklahoma City Ballet.
 Chelsea began her professional career as a Partner Dancer/Fire Ballet Queen for TEXAS, after which she became the Lead Magic Assistant in The World of Magic with David Thomas and Julie and Annabelle in Character Tales at Frontier City Theme Park.